Understand your Taxes if Leaving the UK

 If you are planning to leave the UK to live abroad, there is a set of legal obligations that you must be aware of and fulfil before you take off.
 If you are a contractor thinking of working abroad our contractor’s startup guide is a good starting point.

-This article discusses everything you need to know about working out your taxes before you leave to work or live abroad.
-Tax can get complicated so even though our article provides information to help you tackle the issue it is always recommended to seek professional advice such as from a Tax Accountant.
+This article discusses everything you need to know about working out your taxes before leaving the UK.
+Tax can get complicated so even though our article provides information to help you tackle the issue.
+However, it is always recommended to seek professional advice such as from a Tax Accountant.

 What about your tax obligations if you are leaving the UK to work abroad?